External Quality Assurance Schemes

 We will be expanding and updating the information available on our External Quality Assurance Schemes soon.
 In the meantime if you have any questions or would like to subscribe to one of the ERNDIM EQA schemes please contact us

-If you don't already subscribe to an ERNDIM EQA Scheme and would like to participate during 2018, subscription to a scheme may still possible after the 14th November 2017 but availability will be limited.
+If you don't already subscribe to an ERNDIM EQA Scheme and would like to participate during 2019 please contact us and we'll help you to set up an account on our Registration Website.

-The ERNDIM EQA Scheme Catalogue - see link on right - gives information on all of the ERNDIM EQA schemes and also the prices of each scheme in Euro, GB pounds and US dollars.
+The ERNDIM EQA Scheme Catalogue gives information on all of the ERNDIM EQA schemes and also the prices of each scheme in Euro, GB pounds and US dollars.
+The 2019 catalogue can be downloaded from this page - see link on right.

 - Acylcarnitines in serum